FedeMPouzols/icc_algorithms_children/icc_algorithms_children2.md

 ---

-## Using child algorithms in unit tests and custom interfaces
+## Using child algorithms in unit tests and custom interfaces?

 - Many tests do `setChild(true)`